2021 WTA Finals: Singles

 Garbiñe Muguruza qualified for the WTA Finals for the fourth time in her career.
 She reached the final in just her second event of the season, at Melbourne's Yarra Valley Classic, losing to Barty in the title match.
-At the Australian Open, she was leading 5-3 in the final set of her fourth round match against the eventual champion, Naomi Osaka, before losing four games in a row and the match.
+At the Australian Open, she was leading 5-3 in the final set of her fourth round match against the eventual champion, Naomi Osaka, before losing four games in a row, and the match.
 She continued her strong run during the Gulf swing, reaching the final in Doha, where she lost to Petra Kvitová.
 She won her eighth career title in Dubai, defeating Krejčíková in the final.
 In Miami, she lost in the third round to Bianca Andreescu.
-In Charleston, she suffered from an injury during her third round match against Yulia Putintseva, that derailed her clay season as she was forced to withdraw from her home event in Madrid and lost in third and first round of Rome and Roland Garros respectively.
+In Charleston, she suffered an injury during her third round match against Yulia Putintseva which derailed her clay season, as she was forced to withdraw from her home event in Madrid.
+She lost in the third and first round of Rome and Roland Garros respectively.
 A quarterfinal appearance in Berlin on grass was followed by a third round loss to Ons Jabeur at Wimbledon.
-She also lost in the first round in Montréal to Kateřina Siniaková and third round and fourth round of Cincinnati and US Open respectively to the same player, Krejčíková on both occasions.
+She also lost in the first round in Montréal to Kateřina Siniaková, and the third round and fourth round of Cincinnati and US Open respectively, to Krejčíková on both occasions.
 She won her ninth WTA title in Chicago, defeating Jabeur in the final before losing her opening match in Indian Wells.
 In Moscow, she reached the quarterfinals, losing to Anett Kontaveit.

 Paola Badosa qualified at the WTA Finals for the first time.